marcuspollio/FreeCAD-website/content/news/announcement/first-announcement/index.md

 ---
-title: "First Announcement"
+title: First Announcement is updated
-description: "This is the first announcement article !"
+description: This is the first announcement article !
-date: 2024-05-16T15:27:48+12:00
+date: 2024-05-16T05:27:00
-author: "FreeCAD"
+author: FreeCAD
 draft: false
 categories: announcement
+cover:
+  image: space_1.jpg
+  caption: a cover caption
+  alt: a cover alternative title
 tags:
   - first
   - announcement
-cover:
-  image: space_1.jpg
-  caption: "a cover caption"
-  alt: "a cover alternative title"
 ---
 # This is the first heading

 ## This is the second heading